Index

 Visit Combe Martin

-For over a century, orchards, allotments and colourful gardens bordered each side of Combe Martin Vale.
+From the 19th century into the 20th century, thatched roofs, orchards, vegetable allotments, shops and colourful gardens lined each side of Combe Martin Vale.
 To the north-east, the towering Great and Little Hangman hills form an impressive backdrop that reaches the western edge of Exmoor.

 Our unique Earl of Rone Festival and the Combe Martin Carnival are long-running annual events˃ We've obtained a list of Combe Martin Carnival supporters from 1945, and those names are available for download.